 The Organization Structure Form is available in the Office of Recruiting/Student Activities, Room 403, as well as on the college website.
 Completed forms will be forwarded to the Student Government Association for its action.
 Representatives of the organization seeking recognition are invited to present or explain necessary business.
-The SGA will make a recommendation to the vice president for Student Affairs or designee for approval or disapproval.
-If it is approved, the director will submit a recommendation to the vice president for student affairs.
+The SGA will make a recommendation to the Vice President for Student Affairs and Enrollment Management or designee for approval or disapproval.
+If it is approved, the director will submit a recommendation to the Vice President for Student Affairs and Enrollment Management.
 If the director disapproves, the president of the SGA notifies the group, in writing, as to the reason for disapproval and what changes are necessary to secure approval.
 The group may resubmit the form after changes have been made.

-The vice president for Student Affairs may unilaterally recognize student groups and organizations for inclusion in the student activities or government process or for participation in campus life.
-In the event of recognition, the vice president for Student Affairs or designee notifies the president of the SGA.
+The Vice President for Student Affairs and Enrollment Management may unilaterally recognize student groups and organizations for inclusion in the student activities or government process or for participation in campus life.
+In the event of recognition, the Vice President for Student Affairs and Enrollment Management or designee notifies the president of the SGA.
 The president notifies the group, in writing, of its official recognition.
-The president also informs the group of the requirement to submit an application for re-approval annually.
-In case of disapproval, the vice president for Student Affairs or designee notifies, in writing, the SGA President and the group seeking recognition of the reasons for disapproval and what changes, if any, could be made which would make the group acceptable for recognition.
-The vice president for Student Affairs has the final authority to grant or refuse official recognition of a group seeking to organize.
+The president also informs the group of the requirement to submit an application for reapproval annually.
+In case of disapproval, the Vice President for Student Affairs and Enrollment Management or designee notifies, in writing, the SGA President and the group seeking recognition of the reasons for disapproval and what changes, if any, could be made which would make the group acceptable for recognition.
+The Vice President for Student Affairs and Enrollment Management has the final authority to grant or refuse official recognition of a group seeking to organize.